AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 The program operates through two lanes: Lane A for reactive, condition-triggered interventions and Lane B for proactive, performance-based quarterly allocations.
 All positions are conditional, time-bound, and subject to onchain verification.

-The total Community Treasury holds approximately **125M ASTR**.
-The program caps combined Lane A and Lane B exposure at **80M ASTR** (~64% of treasury), keeping a liquid reserve of ~45.5M ASTR available for non-staking uses and Lane A buffers.
+The program caps combined Lane A and Lane B exposure at **80M ASTR**, keeping a liquid reserve for non-staking uses and Lane A buffers.

 ## Lane A: Reactive Staking